bcgov/ExchangeLabOps/pages/feedback.md

 The playbook uses GitHub issues to keep track of user suggestions, bugs, enhancements, and other requests.

 ### How to Create an Issue
-Information on how to create an issue on GitHub can be found [here](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue){:target="_blank"}.
+Information on how to [create an issue on GitHub can be found here](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue){:target="_blank"}.

-You can create an issue for this playbook [here](https://github.com/bcgov/ExchangeLabOps/issues/new/){:target="_blank"} and check on the status of your issue [here](https://github.com/bcgov/ExchangeLabOps/issues){:target="_blank"}.
+You can [create an issue for this website on Github](https://github.com/bcgov/ExchangeLabOps/issues/new/){:target="_blank"} and check on the status of your issue [here](https://github.com/bcgov/ExchangeLabOps/issues){:target="_blank"}.

-If you don't have a GitHub account, please email us your [feedback to ExchaneLab@gov.bc.ca](mailto:Exhangelab@gov.bc.ca).
+If you don't have a GitHub account, please email us your [feedback to ExchangeLab@gov.bc.ca](mailto:Exchangelab@gov.bc.ca).

 ### Guidelines for Creating Issues
 To help our developers resolve your issue, we suggest the following: